dappre/qiy-node/qs-user-node.md

 ### 2.3.1 Access Check

-Access to a server can be checked with the following http request:
+Access to the two servers can be checked with the following http request:

 GET /api